‘It’s a long straight road and the engine is deep;

 The culinary scene here may come as one of the biggest surprises of your visit.
 Here are a few of the highlights.

 It’s not often that a regional hotel’s inhouse eatery gets top culinary billing in our guides, but in this case it’s well justified.
-Even if you are not staying at the wonderful Quality Hotel Powerhouse, you have to eat at The Workshop Kitchen at least once.
+Even if you are not staying at the wonderful Powerhouse Hotel, you have to eat at The Workshop Kitchen at least once.
 The entry, with its wine walls and ritzy wood-panelled desk, sets the scene perfectly for what’s to come, and the open kitchen draws the eye from around the room.
 There are lots of layers to the modern Australian menu, but the premium steaks (done on the Western Red Ironbark wood-fired grill) are incredible, as is the wine list.
 Leave room for dessert.

 Carmen’s Italian Restaurant takes a bit of effort to get to (it’s a three-kilometre drive south of town), but once you’re there you can sit back, relax and enjoy Carmen’s amazing hospitality and her blend of Southern Italian-inspired cuisine and treasured family recipes.
 This is clearly food made with love.
 Special mention to the stylish, modern setting, which completely sidesteps the décor clichés often associated with Italian-style eateries outside of Italy.